tg-playground/software-usage/software/git/Connecting to GitHub with SSH.md

 After adding a new SSH key to your GitHub account, you can reconfigure any local repositories to use SSH.
 For more information, see "[Switching remote URLs from HTTPS to SSH](https://docs.github.com/en/articles/changing-a-remote-s-url/#switching-remote-urls-from-https-to-ssh)."

+### Which remote URL should I use?

+There are several ways to clone repositories available on GitHub.

+When you view a repository while signed in to your account, the URLs you can use to clone the project onto your computer.

+- Cloning with HTTPS URLs: Using GitHub username and password/personal access token (PAT).

+- Cloning with SSH URLs: Using password and must provide your SSH key passphrase.

 ### Switching remote URLs from HTTPS to SSH

 1. Open Git Bash.